robzor92/robzor92.github.io/docs/user_guides/mlops/serving/predictor.md

   </figure>
 </p>

-Other configuration such as the serving tool, is part of the advanced configuration of a deployment.
-To navigate to the advanced creation form, click on `Advanced configuration`.
+Other configuration such as the serving tool, is part of the advanced options of a deployment.
+To navigate to the advanced creation form, click on `Advanced options`.

 ### Step 3: Advanced deployment form